edicsonm/Building-a-real-time-data-platform-on-AWS/Module-3_Contact_Centre_Data_Augmentation/README.md

 </details>

 ## 3. Ingesting Connect call records with Kinesis Firehose
-Now that we have our call center provisioned, we need to add create a Kinesis Firehose Delivery stream to collect and transform Contact Trace Records, then deliver the records to our Elasticsearch cluster.
+Now that we have our call centre provisioned, we need to add create a Kinesis Firehose Delivery stream to collect and transform Contact Trace Records, then deliver the records to our Elasticsearch cluster.

 #### High-Level Instructions
 Use the console or AWS CLI to create a Kinesis Firehose stream to transform your records with the previously created lambda function, and deliver records to your existing Elasticsearch cluster.
 Once created, stream Contact Trace Records from your Amazon Connect instance to Kinesis Firehose.